 Adorkable: Displays traits of this once he joins the team as a contrast to his former Kaiser persona; he's incredibly awkward and somewhat socially inept, but it only makes him come off as more of a nice guy.

-The Atoner: Deconstructed Trope to a degree, as he's got a latent death wish and keeps feeling guilty even after sealing Daemon in the Dark Ocean.
+The Atoner: He's got a latent death wish and keeps feeling guilty even after sealing Daemon in the Dark Ocean.

 Be Careful What You Wish For: As a child Ken, jealous of his older brother and angry that he always got special attention because he was a Child Prodigy, wished for Osamu to disappear.
 He got a hit by a car shortly afterward.
 This set the stage for all of the events to follow.